look-at-the-sky/sai2-4free/README.md

 # Features
 - 100% Open Source
 - Very fast and simple
-- Not made by someone who develops cheats/hacks for osu
+- Not created by someone who makes cheats/hacks for osu